tomicapretto/etc/lessons/lesson_02.md

 <!-- #region slideshow={"slide_type": "notes"} -->
 First, let's transform `Length` into `log(Length)`.
 Notice the change on the horizontal scale.
 But it's pretty much the same shape.
 It still looks exponential.
-What can we do now?
+So this is not the result we're looking for.
 Let's keep trying.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->